Important COVID-19 Exceptional Travel Advisory Notice

 Some local councils in Spain have banned the consumption of alcohol in the street and on-the-spot fines may be issued.
 There are strict controls on drinking and sexual activity in public places, including beaches.

 Hotels have a legal duty to register the passport details of tourists on check-in.
 Wait until the hotel staff have registered your passport details or taken a photocopy of your passport.
-Don’t leave it in reception to collect later.
+Don’t leave it at reception to collect later.